-&lt;sup>2 Full employment in this context means an unemployment rate of about 5 percent.
-During the current expansion, a 5% rate was reached in April 1997.
+&lt;sup>2 Full employment in this context means an unemployment rate of about 5%.
+During the last expansion, a 5% rate was reached in April 1997.

 &lt;sup>3 The rate of rise in the CPI per year is measured on a December over December basis rather than a year over year basis.